oldvalley49/chm13_annotation_v5.3/README.md

 3. Resolve conflicts between MANE and overlapping LOC genes

     7 MANE genes were missing because a separate LOC gene was already annotated at the same or overlapping location.
-In these cases, we remove the LOC gene and replace it with the corresponding MANE gene using the lifted-over coordinates.
+Unlike 2 In these cases, we remove the LOC gene and replace it with the corresponding MANE gene using the lifted-over coordinates.

     Entries to remove: `changes/3_standard_loc_remove.csv`